Union Square Academy for Health Sciences (02M533)

 About

-This is a small CTE high school with big dreams of helping students prepare for health careers not only in pharmacy and dentistry, but also in many other science, technology, engineering, and math (STEM) areas.
+This is a small CTE high school with big dreams of helping students prepare for health careers not only in pharmacy, dentistry, and Diagnostic Medicine, but also in many other science, technology, engineering, and math (STEM) areas.
 The focus on STEM helps students market their skills in the growing job industries.
 Our unique project-based instructional approach uses activities that engage students' interest and motivation as they solve problems using an inquiry approach.
 These activities are designed to answer a question or solve a problem and generally reflect the types of learning and work people do in the everyday world outside the classroom.
+We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
+We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
+Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 78%

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Trips, Health Center, Internship Expected, Internships Available, Online Grading System, Orientation, Program(s) with 2 SWD Applicants Per Seat, Summer Internships, Summer Session
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Computer Science Coursework, CRMYA School, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internship Expected, Internships Available, Online Grading System, Orientation, Paid Apprenticeships, Paid Internships, Summer Internships, Summer Session

 School Features: